How can I be happy?

 I have since found out that it's because doing things for people who need your help lifts up most people more than financial rewards.

 Volunteer your services for a charity.
 Help run something at your church.
-Help run a local boy scouts group.
+Offer help at a local community group.
 Help deliver groceries for the elderly or incapacitated people in your area.
 Help out at schools, hospitals, anywhere there is a need.
 We often take too much for granted.
 Doing something nice for someone who needs help will take your mind off your own troubles and help your spirits soar!

 4. Thank God for as many things as you can think of